 Morehouse School of Medicine (MSM), located in Atlanta, Ga., was founded in 1975 as the Medical Education Program at Morehouse College.
 In 1981, MSM became an independently chartered institution.
 MSM is among the nation’s leading educators of primary care physicians and was recently recognized as the top institution among U.S. medical schools for our social mission.
 Our faculty and alumni are noted in their fields for excellence in teaching, research and public policy.

-MSM seek to lead the Advancement and Creation of Health Equity.
+MSM seeks to lead the Advancement and Creation of Health Equity.

 The vision of SHLI/MSM is to be a leading transformative force for global health equity.